 History of BLM’s Management of Grazing on the SPRNCA

-The 1992 RMP also said that allotment management plans “would be prepared” for the four allotments – which are the Babocomari, Lucky Hills, Brunckow Hill, and Escapule (now called Three Brothers) allotments.
-But no NEPA analyses have been completed for them, nor have any allotment management plans been implemented.
 Instead, in 1996 the BLM started working with the local office of the U.S. Department of Agriculture’s Natural Resources Conservation Service (NRCS) to implement a coordinated resource management plan (CRMP) for the Lucky Hills Ranch, which includes the BLM’s Lucky Hills allotment.
-But a CRMP isn’t the equivalent of an allotment management plan (AMP).
+But a CRMP isn’t the equivalent of an AMP.
 CRMPs are typically used to identify livestock management plans for ranches that are a mixture or private, state, and federal land.
-Ranchers are required to complete them in order to apply for conservation grants from the NRCS.
-In Arizona they typically aren’t drafted using the NEPA public planning process, and the BLM can’t enforce compliance with the terms of a CRMP.
+Ranchers are required to complete them in order to acquire financial assistance from the NRCS.
+They typically aren’t drafted using the NEPA public planning process, and the BLM can’t enforce compliance with the terms of a CRMP.
 Nor is the BLM typically the lead agency in the drafting of a CRMP.

 The Lucky Hills Ranch CRMP was completed in 1997.
 It prescribed a rotational grazing system for the ranch, with each pasture to be grazed for about two months.
 But it also allowed a maximum annual upland forage utilization rate of up to 60%, which is much too high to be appropriate for a nature preserve in a desert.

 It’s unclear if the Lucky Hills Ranch CRMP was initiated by the BLM to try and comply with the 1992 RMP, or if it was a response to the lawsuit that was filed against them on January 3, 1996, by the Center for Biological Diversity.
-The lawsuit accused the agency of failing to consult with the USFWS about the grazing they were permitting in endangered species habitat on BLM lands in southeast Arizona.
-The BLM quickly initiated Section 7 consultation with the USFWS and in May sent them a Biological Evaluation (BE) that provided some descriptions of the existing livestock management situations on the agency’s grazing allotments in the region, including the four grazing allotments on the SPRNCA.
+The lawsuit accused the agency of failing to comply with the legal requirement to consult with the USFWS about the livestock grazing they were permitting in endangered species habitat on BLM lands in southeast Arizona.
+The BLM quickly initiated ESA Section 7 consultation with the USFWS and in May sent them a Biological Evaluation (BE) that provided some descriptions of the existing livestock management situations on the agency’s grazing allotments in the region, including the four grazing allotments on the SPRNCA.

 The USFWS responded to the BLM with a legally binding Biological Opinion (BO) regarding the agency’s grazing management in the region on September 26, 1997.
 The BO incorporated several mitigation measures the BLM had promised to implement in order to comply with the Endangered Species Act, and some of them applied to the SPRNCA allotments.

 Some of the mitigation measures were quite specific.
 In order to protect the endangered Huachuca water umbel, a semi-aquatic plant, the BLM promised to remove trespass cattle from the SPRNCA as soon as possible and maintain the fences that were supposed to keep them out.
 Furthermore, they promised to work with the lessee to exclude livestock from the small stretch (about 0.3 mile) of the San Pedro River found on the Brunckow Hill allotment.
-They also renewed their promise to complete AMPs for the SPRNCA’s four allotments.
-They said AMPs would be completed for the Babocomari and the Lucky Hills allotments by 1998, for the Brunckow Hill allotment by 1999, and the Three Brothers allotment by 2000.
+They also renewed their pledge to complete AMPs for the SPRNCA’s four allotments, and promised AMPs would be completed for the Babocomari and the Lucky Hills allotments by 1998, for the Brunckow Hill allotment by 1999, and the Three Brothers allotment by 2000.

-The BO noted that the BLM had recently completed a roundup that had removed 79 trespass cattle from the SPRNCA.
-But the BLM failed to keep most of their other promises.
-For example, according to the DRMP they have not completed any AMPs for the four SPRNCA allotments.
-And the DRMP says the BLM also hasn’t completed S&Gs assessments for them, although it says that partial assessments were completed for the Brunckow Hill, Three Brothers, and Lucky Hills allotments.
+But the BLM failed to keep most of their other promises to the USFWS.
+For example, according to the DRMP they have not completed any new AMPs for the four SPRNCA allotments.
+And the DRMP says the BLM also hasn’t completed S&Gs assessments for them, although it says that “partial assessments” were completed for the Brunckow Hill, Three Brothers, and Lucky Hills allotments.